mvolkmann/MyUnixEnv/notes/VueNotes.md

 ## VueX

 This is the most popular state management library for Vue.
+It was developed by and is maintained by the Vue team.

 To install it in a project, enter `npm install vuex`.

+Create the file `src/store.js` and add the following:
 At the top of the app, likely in `App.js`, add the following:

 ```js